altaywtf/altay-dot-wtf/data/books/the-best-interface-is-no-interface.md

 ### Privacy

 The information access should be limited, ephemeral, preferably within a time interval.
-Should be forgotten after utilisation
+Should be forgotten after utilization.

 > Be transparent on what you find from there ⬆️ and present options ⬇️ to forget or turn it off.